Miranda Lambert Announces New Clothing Line Amid Rumors She Postponed Her Wedding To Anderson East

 Miranda Lambert’s Idyllwind – Everything we know

-TasteOfCountry.com is reporting that Idyllwindwill be on shelves and online in the fall of 2018, and while announcing the new line on her Instagram page, she wrote that her goal is to “make women feel great.”
+TasteOfCountry.com is reporting that Idyllwind will be on shelves and online in the fall of 2018, and while announcing the new line on her Instagram page, she wrote that her goal is to “make women feel great.”
 A promotional video for the brand featured Lambert sketching cowboy boots, and there will also be items like jeans, burlap skirts, belts, t-shirts, and a black fringe jacket.

 The name of the brand has a special meaning behind it.
 Idyll means “music or a poem that describes peaceful country life,” and terms like “soft,” “feminine,” and “warm” fit perfectly with that meaning.
 Wind serves as a “force or action that influences,” and reflects Lambert’s identity.